livegnik/2way-poc-design/02-architecture/services-and-apps/05-operation-context.md

 * Defining the canonical OperationContext structure and the semantics of every field.
 * Declaring deterministic construction rules for local execution paths and remote sync paths.
 * Defining immutability rules and lifecycle guarantees.
-* Specifying how services and internal engines may derive enriched contexts without mutating identity bindings.
+* Specifying how services and internal engines may derive enriched contexts without mutating identity bindings, aligned with identity and key rules in `01-protocol/05-keys-and-identity.md`.
 * Defining how OperationContext is consumed by Graph Manager, ACL Manager, State Manager, Event Manager, Log Manager, and Health Manager.
 * Defining failure and rejection posture for malformed or incomplete contexts.